hesusruiz/EUDIMVP/README.md

 - `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer that will be used by the Wallet to obtain one or more Credentials.

 - `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON string.
-The string value MUST be one of the id values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter (described later).
+To achieve interoperability faster, this profile defines a global Trusted Credential Schemas List where well-known credential schemas are defined, in addition to the individual credentials that each Issuer can define themselves.
+The string value MUST be one of the id values in one of the objects in the `credentials_supported` metadata parameter of the Trusted Credential Schemas List (described later), or one of the id values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter provided by the Credential Issuer.
 When processing, the Wallet MUST resolve this string value to the respective object.
+The credentials defined in the global Trusted Credential Schema List have precedence over the ones defined by the Credential Issuer.

 - `grants`: REQUIRED.
 A JSON object indicating to the Wallet the Grant Type `pre-authorized_code`.
 This grant is represented by a key and an object, where the key is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
+In this profile the credential issuance flow requires initial authentication of the End User by the Credential Issuer, so the Pre-Authorized Code Flow achieves a good level of security and we do not need the more general Authorization Code Flow.

 The grant object contains the following values: